 Find the town’s “bootiful” boots

 The giant boots that decorate downtown Wimberley are sure to catch the attention of anyone visiting.
-Painted with wildflowers, cowboys, and even skeletons, the larger-than-life creations have popped up around town over the last eight years.
+Painted with wildflowers, cowboys, and even skeletons, 50 of the larger-than-life creations have popped up around town over the last decade.

 The boots are all created by local artists and sponsored by area businesses or non-profit organizations to celebrate arts and culture.
 The “Bootiful” boots that range from 6 to 8 feet tall have become a hallmark of of the town.
 It’s fun to wander to see how many you can find, and they’re popular selfie stops, too.